 - Other Opportunities

-The Association of Graduate Engaged Scholars (AGES), a student-led organization, supports the community-engaged research and teaching efforts of UW–Madison graduate students from any department.
+The Association of Community-Engaged Scholars (ACES), a student-led organization, supports the community-engaged research and teaching efforts of UW–Madison graduate students from any department.
 ACES strives to be a central meeting point and resource hub for graduate students professionally active in their communities, no matter their prior experience with community-engaged work.

 Among other things, we provide professional development opportunities, online resources, project feedback, and networking events.
-A growing network, AGES is organized and driven by its graduate student members.
+A growing network, ACES is organized and driven by its graduate student members.
 Learn more.

 The graduate certificate/doctoral minor in Community-Engaged Scholarship (CES), hosted by Civil Society and Community Studies with support from the Morgridge Center, is a 9-12 credit program to train graduate students in CES, defined as teaching or research done in collaboration with community organizations or community partners in equitable, mutually beneficial, respectful relationships.

 Through this program, students will feel confident to teach Community-based Learning courses, conduct community-based research, and/or lead community engagement initiatives.
 There are a variety of course offerings designed to meet your needs.
 Learn More.

 Each fall, our staff offers a non-credit or 2-credit graduate-level course called “Best Practices In Community-Engaged Scholarship.” *This course is required for the doctoral minor/graduate certificate in Community-Engaged Scholarship.